 Full-text database of news, business, legal and government information.
-News resources include articles from international and national newspapers, magazines and trade journals, and broadcast media transcripts.
+News resources include international and national newspapers, magazines, trade journals, and broadcast media transcripts.
 Legal resources include state and federal statutes, regulations, case law, and law reviews/journals.
 Also includes extensive legal guides by subject and EU legal sources.

 Westlaw Campus is an online legal resource for law-related areas such as criminal justice, social work, business and education.
 This research tool features legal encyclopedias, court decisions, law reviews and journals, statutes, and more.

 To access Westlaw, you may need to adjust your security settings.
 Some common solutions are below.

 - Choose "Internet Options" from the Tools drop down menu on your browser toolbar.

 - Click on the "Security" tab.

 - Click on the "Trusted Sites" web content zone.